 - 1-2 tbsp. bran (oat, rye)

-Boil corn grits, as indicated on the package - in salted water, it usually takes 10-20 minutes in a ratio of 1:2 cereals and water.
-Stirring occasionally, cook to the state of “al dente”.
-Add bran, grated Parmesan and freshly ground black pepper.
-Large pieces of black (and maybe a mix of black, white, green and pink peppers) will give a pleasant sharpness and strong aroma.
-Before serving, sprinkle with delicious olive oil.
+Boil the corn grits according to the package instructions—in salted water, typically for 10–20 minutes at a 1:2 ratio of grits to water.
+Stir occasionally and cook until “al dente.”
+Add bran, grated Parmesan, and freshly ground black pepper.
+Coarsely ground black pepper (or a mix of black, white, green, and pink peppers) will provide a pleasant sharpness and a strong aroma.
+Before serving, drizzle with high-quality olive oil.

-In the photo below, she is at lunch.
-With onions, porcini mushrooms (soaked from dry ones), wigs and curd sheep's cheese.
+In the photo below, the dish is served for lunch with onions, porcini mushrooms (rehydrated from dried ones), figs, and curd sheep's cheese.

-Boil corn grits, as indicated on the package - in salted water, it usually takes 10-20 minutes in a ratio of 1:2 cereals and water.
-Stirring occasionally, cook to the state of “al dente”.
-Add bran, grated Parmesan and freshly ground black pepper.
-Large pieces of black (and maybe a mix of black, white, green and pink peppers) will give a pleasant sharpness and strong aroma.
-Before serving, sprinkle with delicious olive oil.
+Boil the corn grits according to the package instructions—in salted water, typically for 10–20 minutes at a 1:2 ratio of grits to water.
+Stir occasionally and cook until “al dente.”
+Add bran, grated Parmesan, and freshly ground black pepper.
+Coarsely ground black pepper (or a mix of black, white, green, and pink peppers) will provide a pleasant sharpness and a strong aroma.
+Before serving, drizzle with high-quality olive oil.

-In the photo below, she is at lunch.
-With onions, porcini mushrooms (soaked from dry ones), wigs and curd sheep's cheese.
+In the photo below, the dish is served for lunch with onions, porcini mushrooms (rehydrated from dried ones), figs, and curd sheep's cheese.